auth0/docs/articles/connections/social/box.md

 ## Steps

-To connect your app to Shopify, you will:
+To connect your app to Box, you will:

 1. [Set up your app in Box](#set-up-your-app-in-box)
 2. [Create and enable a connection in Auth0](#create-and-enable-a-connection-in-auth0)